SitecorePowerShell/Book/appendix/common/update-itemreferrer.md

 # Update-ItemReferrer

-Updates references to specified item to point to a new provided in the -NewTarget ore removes links to the item.
+Updates references to specified item to point to a new provided in the -NewTarget or removes links to the item.

 ## Syntax